 Homemade Cookie Dough Brownie Bombs

 My bewilderment about snow extends to the winter Olympics.
 What’s Skeleton?
 What’s Nordic combined?
 No seriously, I really have no idea about some of these things.
 I’ve never participated in any winter snow sports, though I have been sledding once.
 My entire knowledge of winter sports basically comes from the Disney channel movie Johnny Tsunami.
 To be honest, the only feeling I have towards the winter Olympics is annoyance because it means all my favorite TV shows are now on hiatus.
 Which sport are you most excited about?
 Which one should I attempt to watch??

 What doesn’t confuse me in life is chocolate.
 Here today I feel like I’m giving you a wonderful gift in the form of an outrageously decadent chocolate recipe that you’re going to love.
 These Homemade Cookie Dough Brownie Bombs are a scratch version of the original bombs from The Domestic Rebel.
 They’re basically balls of egg-free raw cookie dough which are coated with brownie and dipped in chocolate.
 Coating in brownie sounds weird, but since the brownie recipe here is ultra moist and fudgy you basically flatten pieces of brownie with your palms and wrap them over the cookie dough balls.
 I switched a few things around from the original recipe, using homemade brownies and regular melted chocolate (instead of candy melts) with a touch of coconut oil added.
-The coconut oil helps the chocolate stay hard and firm, but if you’d prefer to temper the chocolate for dipping here’s a guide to tempering.
+The coconut oil helps the chocolate stay hard and firm, but if you’d prefer to temper the chocolate for dipping here’s a guide to tempering chocolate.

+Homemade Cookie Dough Brownie Bombs